How to support your teenager through family photos- Spokane Family Photographer.

 Let me encourage the posing

-I ask parents to let me be the "bad" guy asking the teen to pose.
+I ask parents to let me be the "bad guy” asking the teen to pose.
 I will never be mean or disrespectful, so I use to term “bad guy” loosely.
-I'd rather the angst be toward me than the parents, and usually the opposite happens and the teens are more willing to go along with what I ask of them.
+For some reason, teens are often more willing to do what I ask than they are what their parents ask- I don’t know why, it just is that way sometimes..
 I like to prompt more than I pose that way they feel like they are in control of their own body.
 I never force anyone to smile, usually I can get it to happen organically.
+I do pose teens like I pose most children in a very connected way with their family.

 Choose a private location

-I try to choose more private locations when teens are involved and I’ve been warned about angst or low levels of self confidence, because they don't like having more eyes on them when having photos done and bystanders tend to stare.
+I try to choose more private locations when teens are involved and I’ve been warned about angst or low levels of self confidence, because they don't like having an audience when having photos done and bystanders at parks tend to stare.
 I also try to be extra cognizant of what I say, and to be sure to compliment the teen a little extra to help ensure they’re feeling good.

 Focus on connection